 \section{Conclusion}

-We present DINO-SLAM, a DINO-informed dense RGB-D SLAM system that enhances both neural implicit and explicit representations.
-We implement two foundational paradigms for both NeRF-based and 3DGS-based SLAM systems, built on top of our SSE capturing hierarchical scene layouts and structural relationships.
-Extensive experiments are conducted to validate the wide applicability and superior performance of our method.
-In future work, we will extend DINO-SLAM with more advanced componentes such as loop-closure and sub-mapping.
+We presented DINO-SLAM, a DINO-informed dense RGB-D SLAM design paradigm that enhances both neural implicit and explicit representations.
+We implemented two foundational paradigms suited for both NeRF-based and GS-based SLAM systems built on top of our SGE module, which injects vanilla DINO features with geometry awareness to better capture structural relationships.
+Our experiments validate the wide applicability and the superior performance achieved by our method.
+In future work, we will extend DINO-SLAM with more advanced components orthogonal to its design, such as loop-closure and sub-mapping.